YouTube revenue shows its potential as a standalone company

 State of play

 For context, in 2019 Netflix earned around $20 billion in revenue, and at the time of writing it has a market capitalization of $157 billion.
 Disney last year claimed $69 billion in revenue, $36 billion of which was from its media networks (i.e. TV) and studio entertainment segments (i.e. movies, direct-to-video content, stage plays, and music recordings) — with a market cap of around $255 billion.
 Elsewhere, media conglomerate ViacomCBS, the result of a recent merger between Viacom and CBS, secured around $12 billion in revenue last year, and as of today has a valuation of $20 billion.
-And broadcasting giant Comcast reported revenues of $108 million, with a current market cap of $194 billion.
+And broadcasting giant Comcast reported revenues of $108 billion, with a current market cap of $194 billion.

-In truth, we already knew that YouTube was a big deal for Alphabet and Google — it claims 2 billion logged-in users, or roughly a third of the internet.
+While its ad revenue may not have been as significant as some predicted, YouTube is still a massive deal for Alphabet and Google — it claims 2 billion logged-in users, or roughly a third of the internet.
 And more than two-thirds of its total watch time happens on mobile devices, which illustrates its pervasiveness — YouTube goes with people on their way to school and work, and even on vacation.
-But a glimpse into YouTube’s actual value within Google’s broader business provides a clearer indication of where YouTube would sit as a standalone business: It would be bigger than Viacom, probably bigger than Netflix, and up there with the likes of Disney and Comcast.
+But a glimpse into YouTube’s actual value within Google’s broader business still provides a clearer indication of where YouTube would sit as a standalone business: It would be bigger than Viacom, and in a similar ball park to Netflix.
+But given a chance to shine on its own, it could conceivably be up there with the likes of Disney and Comcast.